arum/bundles/uk.co.arum.osgi.build/README.txt

 - Flex 3 SDK, required to build:
 	- uk.co.arum.osgi.amf3.sample

-These bundles depend on a couple of Eclipse OSGi Tools for ant.
-To build, you should check out the code for those projects as well, and build them first.
-This will insert them in to your local repository until such time as they are available in a an online repository.
+These bundles depend on a couple of Eclipse OSGi Tools for ant which are included in the release.

-http://code.google.com/p/eclipseosgitools/
+The code for these tools can be found here: http://code.google.com/p/eclipseosgitools/

+Note that eventually the use of these will be deprecated in favour of bnd tools.

 Procedure for building with Flex 3: